 Before changing policies, check any waiting periods.
 For extras cover, they're usually two months for most services, 12 months for major dental and 36 months for hearing aids.
 Funds often waive the shorter waiting periods and may even waive all waiting periods if you're switching from another fund.

 Once you've had hospital cover for 12 months you generally don't need to worry about waiting periods as long as you change to a comparable policy.
-But if you change to a policy with a lower excess or higher cover, you'll have to serve a waiting period for up to 12 months for the extra services covered or savings.
+But if you change to a policy with a lower excess or higher cover, you'll have to serve a waiting period for up to 12 months for the additional services covered or savings.

 Some funds have loyalty bonuses that you'll usually lose should you switch to a new fund, though you can always try negotiating with the new fund to maintain the bonus.